-Highlights of the updated Infection Control Guidance are as follows:
+Further highlights of the updated Infection Control Guidance are as follows:

 - Staff Masks: Direct care providers should wear a surgical mask for the duration of their shift, unless an N95 is required.
 N95 masks should be worn with any resident who is symptomatic or awaiting test results in transmission-based precautions (Red and Yellow Units).
 Facilities should transition away from K95s, and when supply and lower transmission in the facility allow, facemask use can return to conventional usage.
 Indirect care providers should continue to wear a mask during their shifts (does not have to be surgical).
 Masks should be changed when visibly soiled or wet.
-Notably, fully vaccinated staff may remove their masks in a breakroom or private meeting room, unless there are residents or unvaccinated staff present.
-Fully vaccinated health care personnel may also remove their mask during outdoor activities with residents.

 - Red Units: HCP should use one gown and one set of gloves per resident in the Red Unit and should change after every resident encounter followed by hand hygiene.
 Gowns should be doffed prior to leaving the Red Unit or resident room.
 A HCP’s N95 mask and eye protection may be used for the entire shift if not wet or visibly soiled.
 Facilities should transition away from using K95 masks.
 While conventional use is preferred, if gown conservation is necessary, then extended gown use may be used in the Red Unit for all resident care, although single gown use during gown conservation times should be prioritized for aerosol-generating procedures, care activities where splashes and sprays are anticipated, and high-contact resident care activities that provide opportunities for transfer of pathogens (i.e., wound care, bathing).
 When PPE supply and lower transmission in a facility allow, PPE usage can return to conventional use.

-- Green Units: HCP should wear a surgical mask and eye protection as a standard safety measure.
+- Green Units: HCP should wear a surgical mask as a standard safety measure.
 These may be used for the entire shift if not wet or visibly soiled.
 Additional PPE may be needed depending on resident care needs, and when in gown crisis capacity, gowns should be prioritized for care activities where splashes and sprays are anticipated, which typically includes aerosol-generating procedures.
 When PPE supply and lower transmission in a facility allow, PPE usage can return to conventional use.
 During testing of symptomatic Green Unit residents, the resident can shelter in place if there is no roommate so long as the resident is placed in TBP when awaiting results.
 If the resident has a roommate, then they need to be moved to the Yellow Unit while awaiting results.
 Roommates of those that test positive, once the positive residents is moved to the Red Unit, may shelter in place under TBP for the full 14 day quarantine period due to exposure.

 - Glove Hygiene: Hand hygiene should be performed before the use of non-sterile gloves upon entry into a resident room for direct care, in addition to upon removal the gloves.